makinacorpus/drupalindustry.recipe.drush/README.txt

 * bin/apache2
 * bin/mysql
+* bin/php
 * ...

 Here comes the Drupal's Drush generator.
-Its goal is to generate a "local" drush script.
+Its goal is to generate a "local" drush wrapper.

-Where "local drush script" means:
+Where "local drush wrapper" means:

 * it is located somewhere in your project deployment.
 At bin/drush by default.
 * it preconfigures some drush options, so that all commands affect the project.
-  Basically, it customizes drush options like --root or --include.
+  Basically, it customizes drush options like --root, --include and --uri.

 Advantages: